 The Southern Mongolia Human Rights Information Center (SMHRIC), a NY-based group, has equated recent actions by Beijing to the cultural genocide of Mongolians.
-The Chinese Communist Party (CCP) has received widespread condemnation of its Uyghur genocide.
+The Chinese Communist Party (CCP) has received widespread condemnation for its Uyghur genocide.
 But now, The CCP is reportedly taking steps that will eradicate Mongolian-medium teaching in the Inner Mongolia region, which some ethnic Mongolians prefer to call Southern Mongolia.

 The SMHRIC said in a statement: “Ubiquitous in the region are political advertisements highlighting the importance of national unity and ethnic harmony, many of which specifically target Mongolian children.”
 State media in the region, which includes IMRT, have been ordered to stop using Mongolian content entirely.
 They have been told to use Han Chinese culture-based programs instead.
 The move has drawn sharp criticism from local communities in the region.